CourseFlo/Flo/README.md

             *   Frontend: System can visualize the full course listing of the degree, allowing you to explore each course node as needed to see further req details
             *   Backend: Recommend courses to add to their degree program, based on need and what you’ve taken
             *   Backend: Recommend courses to add based on what courses you’ve taken (exploratory)
-*   Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!
+*   Breakdown of 2 minimum requirements into ~2-5 smaller tasks:
     *   Backend:
         *   Complete an analysis and hacky test of the current ubcexplorer.io API, to figure out the data structure
         *   Parse and organize the data in a way that allows fast access